Questions about teaching online? Get support from UBC’s Learning Technology Hub:

 Allowing student groups in your course is a powerful way to help students collaborate on projects, discuss topics, and schedule meetings with each other.

-Refer your students to learn more in the People and Groups section » of the Canvas student guide.
+Refer your students to learn more about using Canvas groups » in UBC’s Canvas student guide.